CS2103AUG2016-T16-C3/addressbook-level4/docs/DeveloperGuide.md

 We researched other task managers' special features to better understand the products available and thus enhance design of our own product.
 Here are the special features we found in four other products:

 ##### Todo.txt
-1. Uses command line to input task
+1. Uses command lines to input task
 2. Shows a piece of message of the index of task added
 3. Uses plain text as the normal text
 4. Sorts the task by priority